The Voice Kids (Russian TV series): Selection process and format

-Each season begins with the "Blind Auditions," where coaches form their team of artists (15 artists in each team) whom they mentor through the remainder of the season.
+Each season begins with the "Blind Auditions," where coaches form their team of artists (15 artists in each team in season 1-11 / 18 artist in each team in season 12) whom they mentor through the remainder of the season.
 The coaches' chairs are faced towards the audience during artists' performances; those interested in an artist press their button, which turns their chair towards the artist and illuminates the bottom of the chair to read "Я выбираю тебя" ("I WANT YOU").
 At the conclusion of the performance, an artist either defaults to the only coach who turned around or selects his or her coach if more than one coach expresses interest.